Charles I of Württemberg: Birth and family

-His father's first wife had been Princess Caroline Augusta, daughter of King Maximilian I Joseph of Bavaria and Princess Augusta Wilhelmine of Hesse-Darmstadt.
-After their 1814 divorce, without issue, he had married his first cousin, Grand Duchess Catherine Pavlovna of Russia, daughter of Emperor Paul I of Russia and Princess Sophie Dorothea of Württemberg.
-Catherine died in 1819 after having two daughters, Princess Marie Friederike Charlotte of Württemberg (wife of Alfred, Count von Neipperg) and Princess Sophie of Württemberg (wife of King William III of the Netherlands).
-From his parents marriage, he had two sisters, Princess Catherine (who married Prince Frederick of Württemberg) and Princess Augusta (wife of Prince Hermann of Saxe-Weimar-Eisenach).
+From his father's first marriage, Charles had two half-sisters, Princess Marie Friederike Charlotte of Württemberg (future wife of Alfred, Count von Neipperg) and Princess Sophie of Württemberg (future wife of King William III of the Netherlands).
+From his parents marriage, he had two sisters, Princess Catherine of Württemberg (future wife of Prince Frederick of Württemberg) and Princess Augusta of Württemberg (future wife of Prince Hermann of Saxe-Weimar-Eisenach).